pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/_index.md

 ---
-title: Intro to Pulumi
+title: What is Pulumi?
-meta_desc: Get an in-depth intro to Pulumi, and learn how it enables you to program the cloud.
+meta_desc: Get an in-depth intro to Pulumi, a modern infrastructure as code platform, and learn how it enables you to program the cloud.
 menu:
   intro:
     name: Overview